Tools API

 The Tools API enables apps to register handler functions for the platform to invoke on behalf of the app.

-Tools must be pre-declared statically in a json schema file linked in a Sidekick app extension's shopify.extension.toml, then deployed with shopify app deploy.
+Tools must be pre-declared statically in a json schema file linked in a Sidekick app extension's shopify.extension.toml.
 The platform discovers available tools from these schemas.
 At runtime, shopify.tools.register(name, handler) binds a live handler that executes inside the sandbox.
 Registered tools persist for the lifetime of the extension or until explicitly removed.

 Anchor to Use casesUse cases